-OK1RP Petr Ourednik, President.
-Petr has very kindly accepted to serve as the first, unelected President of the Club for an initial period of one year, after which elections will be organised.
-Petr comes with an impressive record as a CW-only DXer – particularly on low bands - and membership in top Clubs such as FOC, VHSC and A-1 Operators, amongst many others.
+OK1RP Petr Ourednik, Onorary President.
+Petr has very kindly accepted to serve as the onorary, unelected President of the Club.
+Petr adds to the profile and credibility of the Club with an impressive record as a CW-only DXer – particularly on low bands - and membership in top Clubs such as FOC, VHSC and A-1 Operators, amongst many others.

 YO3HJV Adrian Florescu, Social Media manager.
 Adrian has been building radios since the age of 14 and got his license in 1996.
 He recently got back to CW, which he finds excellent for low-bandwidth communication.
 He believes that our is a hobby of human contact and nothing is more pleasant to work on equipment and talk at the same time with another radio amateur on the other side of the Earth.

 Click on the image to the left image to download the latest version of the FULL VERSION (with names and comments) of the Members Directory in .pdf format,

 Click on the image to the left image to download the latest version of the members directory in .csv format (for use in log programs)

 Click on this other image to download a high-resolution version of the official Club logo for use in QSL card and graphic design.